 The beach villas start from $357 per night and the garden rooms can be swiped up for as little as $329 per night!

+You will struggle to find negative Vilamendoo reviews, and quite rightly.
 This gem of the Maldives, nestled at the foot of the South Ari Atoll, delivers unparalleled luxury and the quint-essential Maldivian dream getaway.
 Book your trip today here.